Before hitting the smoker or grill with a steak or other beef cut, take it over the top with this delicious wet rub seasoning paste.

 Beef Rub Recipe

 Most spice rubs are a mix of herbs and spices and we rub them into the meat before grilling.
-This BBQ beef rub starts out that way, but then we transform it into a thick paste.
-The idea is, by mixing them in water we can extract more flavors and get them into the little pits and cracks on the surface of the meat.
-Normally marinades and rubs don't go very deep into the meat, but they can change the composition of the surface, and the use of water fills the microscopic gaps on the surface with flavor, and enhances browning and crust formation.
+This beef rub starts out that way, but then we transform it into a thick paste.
+The idea is, by mixing spices in water we can extract more flavors and get them into the little pits and cracks on the surface of the meat.
+Normally marinades and rubs don't go very deep into the meat, but they can seriously change the composition of the surface, and the use of water fills the microscopic gaps on the surface with flavor, and enhances browning and crust formation.

 Course.
 Sauces and Condiments.